jimmyplazas/compose-calendar/README.md

 - `calendarColors`: This allows you to customize the color scheme of the calendar.
 If not specified, it will use a default color set defined by the calendarColors() function.
 - `animatedBody`: Whether the body of the calendar (days grid) should animate during month transitions.
+- `onPreviousMonthClick`: Callback invoked when the user navigates to the previous month.
+- `onNextMonthClick:` Callback invoked when the user navigates to the next month.

 **CalendarEvents**